xiaoxi-s/transformer/README.md

     1. the dataset design since we need to probably maintain a high-quality "Q&A" like dataset.
     2. the training process as developers need to think about how to feed the previous output to the model without giving it the answer.
 3. It worth building a data pipeline from the beginning, instead of thinking about each data processing step on demand.

+## Specifications

+We have the following key parameters:

+- Token type number: 27743
+- Dataset size: 2045795 (as it contains 36 Shakespeare's play)
+- Model parameters: 16 M parameters
+- Training with partial dataset: The first 10% of all Shakespeare play tokens loaded from `./data/data.npz` (for Andrej's dataset, it is `./data/one.npz`)

+When speaking of model iteration, it is zero based.

 ## Results